Home

 Nutrient supply

-Already nutrient depleted grains and produce are then subjected to extensive food processing, regularly removing 50%-90% of their natural minerals, essential fatty acids and vitamins, including major antioxidants like vitamin C, A, E, and beta carotene.
+These already nutrient depleted grains and produce are then subjected to extensive food processing during commercial and industrial food production, regularly removing 50%-90% - sometimes even more - of their natural minerals, essential fatty acids and vitamins, including major antioxidants like vitamin C, A, E, and beta carotene.

-Partly approved food irradiation, takes another bite from the food nutrient content in recent years, while at the same time increasing body demand by making food unhealthy by altering its molecular structure.
+Partly approved food irradiation, takes another bite from the food nutrient content in recent years, while at the same time increasing body's nutritional needs by making food unhealthy altering its molecular structure.

-Half-hearted attempt of the food processing industry to put some of the lost nutrients back into our foods by "enhancing" processed foods, mainly limits to the available low quality (cheap, less potent, sometimes potentially unhealthy) synthetic substitutes.
+Half-hearted attempts of the food processing industry to put some of the lost nutrients back into our foods by "enhancing" processed foods, mainly limits to the available low quality (cheap, less potent, sometimes potentially unhealthy) nutrients and their synthetic substitutes.

 the situation is even more alarming.

-Also, this only gives a big picture at the "receiving end".
-What your body actually puts its hot little hands on depends on how well the nutrients are absorbed from the food and utilized, as well as how much of it is individually needed.
-Many people have nutrient absorption compromised by food allergies and pharmaceutical drugs, sub-optimal production of enzymes, bile and hydrochloric acid, inflamed, dysfunctional gut, or a genetic glitch.
+Also, this only gives a big picture of the average level of nutrients that are ingested.
+What your body actually manages to put its hot little hands on depends on how well the nutrients are absorbed from the food, and utilized at the cellular level.
+Many people have their nutrient absorption compromised by chronically poor digestion, due to food allergies, sub-optimal production of enzymes, bile and/or hydrochloric acid, inflamed, dysfunctional gut, nutritional deficiencies or a genetic glitch.

 Nutrient demand

-This significant reduction in our nutritional supply comes right at the time when
+This significant reduction in our nutrient supply comes right at the time when

 we need more nutrients than ever before!

 Why?
-In part due to those very processed foods, denatured, deprived of nutrients, often laden with substances producing free radicals (chemical additives, pesticides, herbicides, solvents, radiation, toxic metals, etc.), damaging your cells and tissues, and burdening your detox system.
+In part due to those very processed foods, denatured, deprived of nutrients, often laden with substances producing free radicals (food additives, pesticides, herbicides, solvents, non-ionizing radiation, toxic metals, etc.), damaging your cells and tissues, and burdening your detox system.

-Many of these chemical agents also promote free radical activity inside the body, and so does over-consumption of "healthy" polyunsaturated oils like corn, sunflower or safflower, more so when they come, as they usually do, heavily refined.
-And so does the increased level of ultraviolet radiation due to thinning ozone layer.
+And so does over-consumption of "healthy" polyunsaturated oils like corn, sunflower or safflower, more so when they come, as they usually do, heavily refined.
+The increased level of ultraviolet radiation due to thinning ozone layer adds to your free-radical exposure around a clock.

 We also need more nutrients in order to neutralize harmful effects of the wide array of industrial toxins and pollutants we've become literally soaked with.